mfulmer1138/nodered_devimage/README.md

 COPY data/flows.json /data
 COPY data/settings.js /data
 ```
-A pull request must be initiated to merge these `settings.js` changes for subflows into the `devimage` repo.
+A pull request must be initiated to merge these `settings.js` changes for subflows into the `nodered_devimage` repo.